seandavi/ngCGH/README.rst

 Columns 1-3 describe the chromosome, start, and end for each pseudo-probe.
 The fourth column is the number of reads in the normal sample in the window while the fifth column represents the reads *in the same genomic window* from the tumor.
 The last column contains the median-centered log2 ratio between tumor and normal.

-Convert from ngCGH to Biodiscovery Nexus
+Convert from ngCGH to `BioDiscovery Nexus <http://www.biodiscovery.com/software/nexus-copy-number/>`_
 ----------------------------------------
 Included in the release is a script, convert2nexus, that takes as input the filename of a file created by ngCGH and converts it into a file that the Nexus CGH software from BioDiscovery can load for further analysis.
 The format looks like this: